 Created by Tom Humbert

 These are the stories of eight people whose lives are connected through events that happen in their community and continually intersect.
 They are as normal and as imperfect as anyone who has ever lived.
-The episodes take place in the beautiful Hamptons and are brought to life using original songs in the musical style of "Hamilton" or "Glee" to propel the plot's effects.
-The musical genres include Broadway, country, Christian rock and pop.
+The episodes take place in the beautiful Hamptons and are brought to life using original songs in the style of “Glee” or “Rent” to propel the plot's effects.
+Musical elements include Christian rock, pop, country and Broadway.
 There are no shortcuts taken here; these are great award-winning actors, singers and musicians.

 STORY FORMAT (How the show works)

 The shows are narrated by the main character Pastor Tom Matthews who is the facilitator of a new fellowship support group called "Religious Rehab" where we see all the main and secondary characters meeting once a month (aka.
 AA).
 The songs organically flow from the story beats and move the story forward as if they were sung monologues and/or sung dialogue.
 The plots are driven by hot button news topics that are current and relatable and with the use of flashbacks, each character's back story is slowly revealed which ultimately draws the viewer into a deeper relationship with that character and keeps them coming back for more.

 WHOLLY BROKEN 2022

 The show is about moments.
 The extraordinary within the ordinary…it’s about the miracle of birth and death and all the little miracles in between.
 It’s a faith-based hopeless romantic show that embraces awkwardness, cynicism, hope in the future, and serves a balm for troubled times.

 No one knows what’s coming next and no one ever does.

 This is a dramatic musical series that blends family and friends, adversaries and champions, love and hate, peace and war.
 The series celebrates that which unites us instead of that which divides us with trick endings, cliffhangers and time shifts.